 Here are some pros and cons of buying a house in 2022 to help you make an informed decision:

-Record low interest rates: Right now, interest rates are at an all-time low.
+Record low interest rates: Entering this year, interest rates were at an all-time low.
 However, they are expected to rise throughout 2022 as the economy continues to rebound from the COVID-19 pandemic.
 So if you’re looking to take advantage of low interest rates that boost your purchasing power, you may want to consider buying a house in 2022.

 Expected home price increases: Even with the real estate market slowing down, you can still expect to see price increases that are larger than normal.
 These are ranging from the high single-digits into the teens.
 So if you’re looking to avoid paying up to 15% more for a house in 2023, then you may want to consider buying in 2022.